 From here we set out again on the bikes to Glencolumbkille, where the living history museum gives you a real sense of what life was like here in the 17th century.
-We follow back roads back to Ardara, with a chance to stop and see the Caves of Maghera and Maghera Beach as well as Assaranca Waterfall.
-38 miles, ±2900’.
+We follow back roads to our hotel.
+41 miles, ±3160’.

 Day 7: We’ll continue east on our last ride of the week until we reach a paved bike path that will take us along the River Foyle into Londonderry.
 Affectionately known as Derry, it is the second largest city in Northern Ireland.
 You might want to catch an episode of “Derry Girls” for a taste of the place.

 The old city is completely encircled by impressive stone walls built during the early 17th century.
 More recently, Derry was at the center of the conflict known as the Troubles from the 1960s to 1990s.
 You can visit the Museum of Free Derry to learn about the city’s past.
 We’ll have time to discuss all we’ve learned and seen at our last dinner together tonight.
 36 miles, ±650’.